My OpenLearn Profile

 Professor Sophie Watson

-Prior to joining The Open University, she held several high-profile academic positions at leading institutions including University College London, University of New South Wales, and the University of Bristol.
+Prior to joining The Open University, she held several high-profile academic positions at leading institutions including University College London, University of Sydney, and the University of Bristol.

 Professor Louise Westmarland